knative/website/DEVELOPMENT.md

 # How it is deployed

-(taken from Slack)

 While the above describes how the content is built locally, https://knative.dev/ is built and served by [Netlify](https://netlify.com/) on their platform.
 There are a few differences between the two, and when debugging issues on the website, it can be useful to understand what Netlify is doing (as we've configured it).

-Generally, Netlify runs Hugo/Docsy builds and publishes everything that gets merged into the /docs and /website repos (anything in /community will get picked up when either of the other two repos trigger a build).
+Generally, Netlify runs Hugo/Docsy builds and publishes everything that gets merged into the knative/docs and knative/website repos
+(anything in knative/community will get picked up when either of the other two repos trigger a build).

-The way we are running builds (telling Netlify which build to run) is through GitHub webhooks.
-There are two:
+The builds are triggered are through [GitHub webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads).
+There are two webhooks sent from knative/docs that are configured to inidicate that they were sent from knative/website:

-* one that triggers a "production" build - any PR that gets merged
+* One that triggers a "production" build - Any PR that gets merged.
+(Webhook payload - /website `main` branch)
-* one that triggers a "preview" build - any PR action other than a merge (ie. commit, comment, label, etc)
+* One that triggers a "preview" build - Any PR action other than a merge (ie. commit, comment, label, etc).
+(Webhook payload - /website `staging` branch)

-All of our builds (and build logs) are shown (in the order of recent to past) here: https://app.netlify.com/sites/knative/deploys
+All of our builds (and build logs) are shown here: https://app.netlify.com/sites/knative/deploys (in the order of recent to past)

-More info here about webhook events: https://docs.github.com/en/developers/webhooks-and-events/webhook-events-and-payloads (edited)